vishal-eas/Memory-basics/README.md

 ## 6T
 - Desing and Analysis of 6T SRAM Cell.
-- Perform Static-noise margin analysis of the same refer to this ["Static-noise margin analysis of MOS SRAM cells"](https://ieeexplore.ieee.org/document/1052809) and [Link](https://engineering.purdue.edu/~vlsi/ECE559_Fall09/HW/HW6_Solution.pdf)
+- Perform Static-noise margin analysis of the same refer to this ["Static-noise margin analysis of MOS SRAM cells"](https://ieeexplore.ieee.org/document/1052809)

 Schematic Diagram :
 - Transient Analysis of 6T SRAM Cell </br>